Screening

 What is mapped's Screening workflow?

-Two-phase PRISMA-compliant screening (title/abstract then full-text) with blinded dual-reviewer assignment, automatic conflict detection, third-reviewer resolution, Cohen's kappa IRR, and the Classification Engine for confidence-tiered AI batch pre-screening.
-Optional Non-RCT pre-filter excludes off-design records before reviewers see them.
+Two-phase PRISMA-compliant screening (title/abstract then full-text) in two reviewer modes — blinded dual-human review, or a single reviewer with a validated AI as the second reviewer — plus automatic conflict detection, third-reviewer resolution, Cohen's kappa IRR, the Classification Engine for confidence-tiered AI pre-screening, and an optional Non-RCT pre-filter.

 How does mapped's Screening compare to Covidence?